Safety Tips For Grand Rapids Furnaces & Boilers

 - Make sure your Grand Rapids heating contractor is properly certified, trained, experienced, and honest.
 To work on gas lines and gas fueled equipment requires specific training.
 The last thing you want is a repair or new installation done wrong by a Grand Rapids heating contractor who wasn’t qualified to do the work.

 - Install Carbon Monoxide Detectors.
 Always, if you have gas feeding into your home or business, you should have CO detectors.
 There are health consequences for pregnant women and children who can’t be exposed to gas vapors.
 Exposure at 10-35 ppm is all it takes to cause problems.
-Grapids Heating & Cooling wants to help you by advising you to have this equipment installed in your home or business whether you choose us or someone else.
+Grapids Heating and Cooling Inc wants to help you by advising you to have this equipment installed in your home or business whether you choose us or someone else.
 We have carbon monoxide detectors that detect levels as low as 5 ppm.
 Note that exposure over 25 ppm calls for evacuation and immediate medical attention.

 Symptoms of gas poisoning can include nausea, vomiting, blacking out, seizures, dizziness, light-headedness, and feeling exhausted all the time.
 If you have any signs of these systems or are concerned about your gas furnace, please give us a call right away.
 If you know you have a gas leak, evacuate the home or business right away and give us a call.
 You should also call your gas company’s leak line immediately.